 Forearms and Claws

-Flesh out the shapes around your arm guidelines.
+Flesh out the shapes around the arm guidelines.
 Keep the upper arms wide near the shoulder and taper them down toward the wrists.
 Use curved strokes to outline distinct muscle groups.
 At the tips, draw long, thin, curved shapes ending in sharp, pointed claws.

 Hind Legs and Feet